AdobeDocs/experience-manager-core-components.pt-BR/help/components/pdf-viewer.md

 A versão atual do Componente do visualizador de PDF é a v1, que foi introduzida com a versão 2.10.0 dos Componentes principais em junho de 2020, e é descrita neste documento.

-A tabela a seguir detalha todas as versões compatíveis do componente, as versões do AEM com as quais as versões do componente são compatíveis e os links para a documentação de versões anteriores.
+A tabela a seguir detalha todas as versões compatíveis do componente, as versões AEM com as quais as versões do componente são compatíveis e os links para a documentação de versões anteriores.

 | Versão do componente | AEM 6.4 | AEM 6.5 | AEM as a Cloud Service |
 |--- |--- |---|---|